Skip to content

 • network topology strategy: used for multiple data centers.
 It supports different configuration, like 2 replicas of each key per data center.

-First replica is placed according to the Partitioner logic, and make sure to store the other replica to different rack, to avoid a rack failure will make all copies of key not available.
+First replica is placed according to the Partitioner logic: it makes sure to store the other replica to different rack, to avoid a rack failure which may make all key copies not available.
 Go around the ring clockwise until encountering a server in a different rack.

 Snitches: is a mechanism to map ip addresses to racks in DC.
 Cassandra supports such configuration.